jaws-bren/notebook/README.md

 ## Project Details

-The dataset JAWS is exploring is USGS Landsat 8 Level 2, Collection 2, Tier 1 sourced from Google Earth Engine.
-The creators of the dataset is a Joint program of USGS and NASA.
-Landsat8 is a joint effort between USGS and NASA, with data collected from 2013-04-11 to the present.
+This notebook was created to provide an introduction to using satellite data from the USGS Landsat 8 Level 2, Collection 2, Tier 1 sourced from Google Earth Engine for analysis to identify soil composition.

+Landsat 8 is a joint effort between USGS and NASA, with data collected from 2013-04-11 to the present.
 This particular dataset is the atmospherically corrected surface reflectance and land surface temperature from the Landsat 8 OLI/TIRS sensors.

-This notebook was created to provide an introduction to using satellite data from the USGS Landsat 8 Level 2, Collection 2, Tier 1 sourced from Google Earth Engine for analysis to identify soil composition.
+This project used the Google Earth Engine API to download Landsat 8 data in order to explore potential habitat for an endangered plant species.
+By comparing NDVI and OIF bands, this study was able to determine possible regions of high gypsum concentration in the Guadalupe Mountains.

 **Bands**
 * SR_B1: Band 1 (ultra blue, coastal aerosol) surface reflectance